welcome to keep 'em thinking!

-My goal in creating this speck in cyberspace is to draw upon my years of experience and research in gifted education to provide you with tips, insights and resources to help you Understand, Inspire and Challenge the gifted kids in your life so they may each achieve their greatest potential.
+That’s where I come in!
+My goal in creating this speck in cyberspace is to draw upon my years of experience and research in teaching creative and critical thinking to provide you with tips, insights, and resources to help you create a Thinking Classroom.

 We’re in this together!
 Let’s start a conversation!
-I’d love to hear about your thoughts, successes and challenges as you navigate through your journey in gifted land.
+I’d love to hear about your thoughts, successes and challenges as you navigate through your teaching journey.
 Please feel free to email me or write in my comments section, and I will respond.

-- I am a proud mother of four (a son and daughter, and a stepson and stepdaughter), grandmother to 3 little boys and one 10 year old granddaughter, and am recently widowed.
+- I am a proud mother of four (a son and daughter, and a stepson and stepdaughter), grandmother to 3 little boys and one granddaughter

 - I am a huge Fixer Upper Fan – when I went to Ft.
 Worth, Texas to visit my son, we took a side trip to Magnolia Farms in Waco.
 I had a blast!
 I recently moved into a condo and totally remodeled it with Fixer Upper as an inspiration for almost every inch!